lwjglgamedev/zvk/bookcontents/chapter-05/chapter-05.md

 ```

 The `create` function will be used to instantiate the `RenderScn` struct.
 You will see that there are many unused parameters.
 Do not worry
-about them, we will use them in next chapters.
+about them, we will use them in the next chapters.
 The `cleanup` function is also empty by now.
 The interesting part is in the `render`
 function.

 In this function you may see that we create an instance of the `RenderingAttachmentInfo` struct which is defined by the following